On Stage: Be More Chill

-Be More Chill is the coolest new musical about being a loser.
+Be More Chill is the viral musical sensation now on Broadway.

 What if popularity came in a pill?
-Would you take it, no questions asked?
-In Be More Chill, achieving the “perfect life” is now possible thanks to some mysterious new technology—but it comes at a cost that’s not as easy to swallow.
-What could possibly go wrong?
-Blending the contemporary with retro sci-fi, this thrillingly exciting, comically subversive, and deeply felt new musical takes on the competing voices in all of our heads.
-And ultimately proves, there’s never been a better time in history to be yourself—especially if you’re a loser…geek…or whatever.
+Would you take it?
+In Be More Chill, achieving the “perfect life” is possible thanks to mysterious new technology—but it comes at a cost that’s not as easy to swallow.
+Thrillingly exciting and comically subversive, this new musical takes on the competing voices in our heads.
+And ultimately proves, there’s never been a better time in history to be yourself.

 The Lyceum is Broadway's oldest continually operating legitimate theatre.
 Built by producer-manager David Frohman in 1903, it was purchased in 1940 by a conglomerate of producers which included George S. Kaufman and Moss Hart.
 In 1950, the Shuberts took ownership of the theatre, and have operated it ever since.